 dr. C.J.C.
 Lamoth

-In the growing elderly population, issues as fall prevention, detection, activation and enhancing participation of people are central themes.
+In the growing elderly population, issues as mobility, detection, of decline, activation,motor learning, adaptation and enhancing participation of people are central themes.
 Enhancing knowledge about the effect of age related changes in perceptual-motor system on gait patterns and postural control is closely related to these topics and that of the central theme of the UMCG of Healthy Ageing.
 My research has a translational character which emphasis the integration of both fundamental and applied knowledge, that is clinical implications of scientific insights are sought and clinical practice guides more fundamental research.

 CENTRAL RESEARCH THEMES

 The fundamental understanding of mechanisms underlying motor learning, ageing and movement disorders affecting the perceptual-motor system using concepts and tools from dynamical systems theory /clinical coordination dynamics.
 This theoretical approach explicates variability as an inherent property of human movement and, in doing so, it provides an expedient window into the coordination of system components as well as its stable and adaptive features.
 I have appropriated methods and (multivariate) analysis for quantifying stability and variability for advancing clinical analysis of postural and gait control.
 The quest for factors like coordination, cognition, and energy cost, and their interaction in optimizing and adapting perceptual-motor control with an emphasize on postural and gait control.